liquity/bold/README.md

 - Pay a slight collateral bonus of 2% to the redeemer.
 That is, in exchange for every 1 BOLD redeemed, the redeemer receives $1.02 worth of the LST collateral.
 - Do not redeem Troves in order of interest rate.
 Instead, the redeemer passes a list of Troves to redeem from.
 - Do not create Zombie Troves, even if the Trove is left with tiny or zero debt - since, due to the preceding point there is no risk of clogging up future urgent redemptions with tiny Troves.

+#### Urgent redemption best practice

+The `urgentRedeemCollateral` params are as such:

+- `_boldAmount` specifying the intended amount to redeem
+- `_troveIds` specifying the target Troves to redeem from
+- `_minCollateral` allows the user specify the minimum collateral returned from the operation

+It’s expected that `_minCollateral` be calculated off-chain by the redeemer.

+Consider two redeemers Alice and Bob.
+Since there will be competition for urgent redemptions when they are profitable, if Alice’s redemption lands first, it may redeem from Bob’s target Troves in `_troveIds` before his redemption lands.
+The redemption logic skips Troves in the list that are unredeemable, and thus the actual BOLD amount redeemed by Bob could be significantly lower than `_boldAmount`.
+This in turn may result in the returned collateral being significantly lower than `_minCollateral`.

+Redemption bot creators should understand the competitive nature of redemptions, and take this dynamic into account when programming them.
+Mitigating frontrunning via transactions sent to private pools e.g. Flashbots may be preferable.

 ## Collateral choices in Liquity v2